← Back to Blogs

 Traditional search vs. vector search

 Because most vector databases do not only store vector embeddings but store them together with the original source data, they are not only capable of vector search but also enable traditional keyword search.
-Some vector databases like Weaviate even support hybrid search capabilities that combine vector search with keyword search.
+Some, like Weaviate, even support hybrid search capabilities that combine vector search with keyword search.

 Vector Database vs. Vector-Capable Database (SQL and NoSQL)